Issues moving Internet Mail and Addresses to Outlook (64 bit)

-If you've installed Outlook 2013 (64 bit) and are having trouble moving your Internet email or contacts into it, please continue on with this article.
+If you've installed 64-bit Outlook 2013 or later versions and are having trouble moving your Internet email or contacts into it, please continue on with this article.
 If you just need help setting up Outlook, please refer to KB 2758902

 When trying to export your Internet email and/or contacts from Outlook Express or Windows Live Mail to Outlook (64 bit) you encounter the error:

-Outlook 2013 no longer supports the importing of email and addresses (contacts) from Outlook Express 4.x, 5.x, 6.x or Windows Mail directly into it.
+Outlook 2013 and later versions no longer supports the importing of email and addresses (contacts) from Outlook Express 4.x, 5.x, 6.x or Windows Mail directly into it.
 Lean more about discontinued features.

-To export your email and contacts from Outlook Express or Windows Live Mail, and into Outlook 2013, you must uninstall the 64-bit version of Office or Outlook and then install the 32-bit version.
+To export your email and contacts from Outlook Express or Windows Live Mail, and into Outlook, you must uninstall the 64-bit version of Office or Outlook and then install the 32-bit version.
 Alternatively, you can migrate your data on another computer that has a 32-bit version of Outlook.
-The 32-bit version can be Outlook 2013 or earlier.
+The 32-bit version can be any version of Outlook.